brendanlong/dash-http-timeout/README.md

 Currently it uses a static MPD because dynamic MPDs aren't working for me in DASH.js.
 If you have a player that supports dynamic MPD's, you can try running `generate_segments.py` with `--dynamic`.

-This server currently adds a timeout to every request (60 seconds by default, configurable with `--timeout`) because it makes this easier to demonstrate with unmodified clients.
-If you want to require the "Timeout" header, add `--require-header`.
+This server currently waits for every request because it makes this easier to demonstrate with unmodified clients.
+If you want to require the "Wait-Until" header, add `--require-header`.